16 days Hong Kong Loop

 16-day Hong Kong Loop

-Travel through fascinating destinations in the more rural parts of this country, including Yangshuo, Chengdu, Xi’an and Shaolin, up to Beijing for camping under the stars on the Great Wall (and more!).
-Finally, whizz back down to Hong Kong on the world’s longest bullet train route!
+On this unmissable 16-day Hong Kong loop tour, you’ll travel through fascinating destinations in the more rural parts of this country, including Yangshuo, Chengdu, Xi’an and Shaolin.
+Then, you’ll head up to Beijing to camp under the stars on the Great Wall.
+Finally, you’ll end your journey in style, as you whizz back down to Hong Kong on the world’s longest bullet train route!

 Including hostels, guesthouses & 1 night camping